glenwatson/awbw_replay_parser/README.md

 1. Go to http://awbw.mooo.com/searchReplays.php
 2. Search for a map
 3. Download all games for that map into a folder
-   1. Consider using a browser extension like `downthemall` to download them rather than having to click one-by-one
+   1. Consider using a browser extension like `downthemall` to download all .zip files, rather than having to click one-by-one
 4. run `python main.py <YOUR_FOLDER>/*.zip`
+   `pip install -r requirements`
 5. Copy the line after either "Attacking coords" or "Defending coords"
 6. Paste that line into [awbw_coordinate_heatmap.js](awbw_coordinate_heatmap.js) as the `data` string.
    1. The entire data should fit between the double-quotes `"`